asahi417/LSTMCell/README.md

 # Todo
 - Neural Architecture Searching
-- Layer normalization dosen't improve performance.
+- Layer normalization dose not improve performance.
 It could have some bugs...
+- Weight tying for language model

 # Other
 - This code is supported python 3 and tensorflow 1.3.0.